 SONAR_TOKEN | ✓ | ✓ | SonarQube token |

-Protected: Only available on protected branches Masked: Hidden in job logs
+Protected: only available on protected branches Masked: hidden in job logs

 Merge Request Pipelines